DavidWells/atom-react-autocomplete/readme.md

 # React propTypes autocomplete

-Autocomplete prop types for components
+Autocomplete prop types for any react component.
+DX for the win!

 ![Demo](demo.gif)

+- PropType autocompletion!
+- Inline links to component documentation!
+- your feature here!

 ## Install
 1. Clone this repo into your atom packages folder: `/Users/YOUR_USER_NAME/.atom/packages`